Amy Blouin | President & CEO

-Amy Blouin is the founder and Executive Director of the Missouri Budget Project.
+Amy Blouin founded the Missouri Budget Project in 2003 and serves as its President & CEO.
 Amy has a Master of Social Work from St. Louis University (1996), and a BA in Political Science and Religious Studies from Loras College, Dubuque Iowa (1991).
 Amy previously served as the Director of Advocacy for Catholic Charities of the Archdiocese of St. Louis and as Government Relations Staff for the United Way of Greater St. Louis.
 Amy has also served as an Adjunct Professor at Saint Louis University, spent time working in Central America and with the Iowa Department of Economic Development European Office in Frankfurt, Germany.

 Before joining the Missouri Budget Project team in 2016, Lindsey served as an independent research consultant, an Instructor in the Department of Psychology at the University of Missouri Kansas City, and as a Research Assistant Professor at the University of Southern California’s Davis School of Gerontology.
 She has extensive teaching and research experience on the topic of poverty and inequality throughout the life course, and is currently a Visiting Scholar at the University of Missouri Kansas City.